Get started

 Lead Time to Value

-Lead Time is a core agile software delivery metric which tracks an organisation’s ability to delivery software early and often, and provides a solid foundation upon which to assess where further investment will realise value most efficiently.
+Lead Time is a core agile software delivery metric which tracks an organisation’s ability to deliver software early and often and provides a solid foundation upon which to assess where further investment will realise value most efficiently.

-The concept of Lead Time is borrowed from lean manufacturing and captures overall time to deliver an increment of software from initial idea through to deployment to live – i.e. the complete end-to-end software delivery life cycle (SDLC).
-As such it is probably the first metric that the C-Suite should ask for to better understand how effectively a technology team is delivering.
+The concept of Lead Time is borrowed from lean manufacturing and captures the overall time to deliver an increment of software from initial idea through to deployment to live – i.e. the complete end-to-end software delivery life cycle (SDLC).
+As such, it is probably the first metric that the C-Suite should ask for to understand better how effectively a technology team is delivering.

-The shorter the Lead Time, the higher the ‘velocity’ of the delivery team and tighter the feedback looks, hence the quicker the organisation is going to receive new features and respond to customer needs.
+The shorter the Lead Time, the higher the ‘velocity’ of the delivery team and the tighter the feedback looks.
+Hence, the quicker the organisation will receive new features and respond to customer needs.
 Again, this is a vital KPI when assessing technology delivery efficiency.

 Deployment Frequency